darsa-group/darsa-group.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Deep Learning
+  - Developing Deep-Learning Tools
-  - Agricultural Pests monitoring
+  - Automatic Monitoring of Agricultural Pests
-  - High-Throughput Phenotyping
+  - High-Throughput Plant Phenotyping
-  - Agroecology
+  - Agroecology and Biodiversity

 # Social/Academic Networking